Spreadex Review 2026 – The Best FCA-Regulated Broker?

 FAQs

-What is the difference between cfd and spread bets?
+What is the difference between CFD and spread bets?

 CFDs (Contracts for Difference) involve trading the price difference of assets without ownership, allowing leverage and short positions.
 Spread betting also avoids ownership, with profits tax-free in the UK, and involves betting on asset price movements, but both incur risk of significant losses.